People of Praise: Gender roles

 The highest office a woman can hold in the community is "woman leader" (until 2017, "handmaid").
 Women leaders "teach women on womanly affairs, give advice, help in troubled situations" and lead specialized women's activities.
 The term handmaid had been chosen in 1971 as a reference to Mary, the mother of Jesus, who, in most English translations of the Bible, described herself as "the handmaid of the Lord" or a woman who is close to God.
 The community teaches that husbands are the head of the household as well as the spiritual head of their wives.
 While it emphasizes traditional gender roles, the organization encourages women to pursue higher education and employment.

 In much of community life, men and women work together without distinction.
 Both men and women prophesy and exhort at community meetings, teach together in the community sponsored schools, serve together as counselors at community camps, or as members or heads of music ministries, and evangelize together in inner cities.
 Still, there are some significant distinctions in the roles of men and women.
 As noted above, women are not able to be coordinators.
 The community, which refers to itself as a "family of families," sees this patriarchal tradition as following the biblical model of the family.

 Men and women meet separately each week in small groups called 'men's groups' or 'women's groups.'
 The purpose is to build deeper relationships as brothers and sisters in Christ by discussing their lives and other issues with the goal of gaining wisdom, deepening friendships, and encouraging one another to be faithful to God.
 Traditional roles are reinforced by encouraging men to do most of the heavier physical work involved when a family is moving to a new home or re-roofing a house, and when setting up for meetings and similar tasks.
 Women are encouraged to provide food and childcare and run an effective household.
 However, these distinctions are not absolute.
 For example, women have also labored side by side with men in the construction work involved in the community's Allendale outreach.

-LGBT people
+LGBTQ+ people

 The organization holds that homosexual activity is a sin and opposes gay marriage.
 Members who disclose such activity are expelled from the organization, and children of same-gender parents are not allowed into the group's schools.